dendibakh/perf-book/chapters/9-Optimizing-Memory-Accesses/9-2 Cache-Friendly Data Structures.md

 ## Cache-Friendly Data Structures {#sec:secCacheFriendly}

-A variable can be fetched from the cache in just a few clock cycles, but it can take more than a hundred clock cycles to fetch the variable from RAM memory if it is not in the cache.
-There is a lot of information written on the importance of writing cache-friendly algorithms and data structures, as it is one of the key items in the recipe for a well-performing application.
-The key pillar of cache-friendly code is the principles of temporal and spatial locality (see [@sec:MemHierar]), which goal is to allow efficient fetching of required data from caches.
-When designing a cache-friendly code, it's helpful to think in terms of cache lines, not only individual variables and their places in memory.
+Writing cache-friendly algorithms and data structures, is one of the key items in the recipe for a well-performing application.
+The key pillar of cache-friendly code is the principles of temporal and spatial locality that we described in [@sec:MemHierar].
+The goal here is to allow required data to be fetched from caches efficiently.
+When designing cache-friendly code, it's helpful to think in terms of cache lines, not only individual variables and their location in memory.

 ### Access data sequentially.